One Batter Moist Marble Cake

 - In a measuring cup add the 3/4 cup buttermilk and 1 tbsp vanilla extract and set aside.

-- Alternate adding the dry and wet ingredients by thirds starting and ending with the dry ingredients.
+- Alternate adding the dry ingredients with the buttermilk mixture by thirds starting and ending with the dry ingredients.
 Mix for 30 seconds on medium speed.

 - Separate one cup of the batter and add the 2 tbsp cocoa powder and remaining 1 tbsp buttermilk.
 Stir to combine.